foysavas/html-auth-quote/README.md

 > **Warning**
-> This currently vaporware.
+> This is currently vaporware.
 If you'd like to help make it real, submit an issue introducing yourself.

 ---